HTML Course Beginner to Advance | Forms & Input Tag in HTML | Web Development Course Lecture 11

 • To create a single choice option using radio buttons, start by adding a 'p' tag with the text 'Enter your TShirt Size'.

-• Create three radio buttons for small, medium, and large sizes by using the 'label' tag followed by the 'input' tag with type 'radio'.
+• Create three radio button inputs for small, medium, and large sizes by using the 'label' tag followed by the 'radio' input type.

 • Ensure that all radio buttons are part of the same group by giving them the same 'name' attribute, such as 'tshirtSize'.

-• Use the 'for' attribute in the 'label' tag to bind it to the corresponding 'id' attribute in the 'input' tag for accessibility and screen-reader users.
+• Use the 'for' attribute in the 'label' tag to bind it to the corresponding 'id' attribute in the input element, allowing for easier selection.

-• Include a 'reset' input type to allow users to clear all form fields with a single click.
+• Implement a 'reset' button with the 'reset' input type to clear all form fields when clicked.

-• Add a 'submit' input type to enable users to submit the form, triggering validation processes and defined actions.
+• Add a 'submit' button with the 'submit' input type to submit the form, triggering validation and defined actions.

-• Define the 'name' attribute for each input field to identify the data when the form is submitted, along with specifying the 'value' for each option.
+• Define the 'name' attribute for each input field to identify the data when submitted, along with specifying the 'value' attribute for radio buttons to differentiate between choices.

 22:19

-• 'id' attribute assigns a unique identifier to an HTML element, ensuring it is not repeated.
+• 'id' attribute in HTML assigns a unique identifier to an element, ensuring it is not repeated.

-• 'value' attribute represents the defined input value, such as 'small' in this case.
+• 'value' attribute defines the input's value, such as 'small' in this case.

 • 'type' attribute specifies the input type, with 'text' being the default.

-• 'for' attribute binds the 'label' and 'input' elements by matching the 'id' of the input with the 'value' in the 'for' attribute.
+• 'for' attribute binds labels and inputs, connecting the 'id' of the input with the 'value' in the label.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar